opennetworkinglab/onos/apps/p4-tutorial/exercise-2.md

 ```

 A switch implementing the MyTunnel protocol can forward packets using three
-different forwarding behaviors:
+different forwarding behaviors.

 1. **Ingress**: for IPv4 packets received at a edge switch, i.e. the first node
 in the tunnel path, the MyTunnel header is applied with an arbitrary tunnel
 identifier decided by the control plane.

 2. **Transit**: for packets with the MyTunnel header processed by an
-intermediate node in the tunnel path, the switch simply forwards the packet by
+intermediate node in the tunnel path.
+When operating in this mode, the switch
-looking at the tunnel ID field.
+simply forwards the packet by looking at the tunnel ID field.

 3. **Egress**: for packets with the MyTunnel header processed by the last node
 in the path, the switch removes the MyTunnel header before forwarding the packet